-When it's time to compare tech tools, my automatic starting point is the tech equivalent of an arms race: the plugin with the most features wins.
+When it’s time to compare software tools, my automatic starting point is the tech equivalent of an arms race: the plugin with the most features wins.

-But LMS WordPress plugins are different: their whole purpose is to enhance the learning experience inside your online courses, so that you can have happier students and grow a steady stream of revenue as a result.
+But LMS WordPress plugins are different: their whole purpose is to enhance the learning experience inside your online courses so that you can have happier students and grow a steady stream of revenue as a result.
 Find out more on the advantages of e-learning.

 Table of Contents